corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 features](https://github.com/tokio-rs/tokio/blob/2bc6bc14a82dc4c8d447521005e044028ae199fe/tokio/Cargo.toml#L26-L91)
 that you can disable if not needed.

-Another example is bindgen, which enables `clap` support by default for its binary usage.
+Another example is `bindgen`, which enables `clap` support by default for its binary usage.
 This isn't needed for library usage, which is the common use-case.
 Disabling that feature [improved compile time of rust-rocksdb by ~13s and ~9s for debug and release builds